TritonDataCenter/manta-muskie/README.md

     manta-login webapi      # login to a webapi instance /opt/smartdc/muskie/test/runtests

-See the comment in [runtests](./test/runtests) for various use cases for running the tests.
+"Runtests" by default shows a compact results summary.
+Full TAP output is written to "/opt/smartdc/muskie/test.tap".
+See the comment in [runtests](./test/runtests) for various use cases for running the tests -- e.g. running individual test files, forcing TAP output.

 To run the muskie test suite in the internal Joyent "nightly-2" DC run: